-We have seen how relational theory can help us develop an approach to programs in correctional settings that is gender sensitive, addressing itself to the realities of women's and girls' lives.
-Two other theories-a holistic theory of addiction and a theory of trauma-can further aid us in designing gender-specific services (Covington 1998,1999).
+When used as a core construct, relational theory can help us develop an approach to programs in correctional settings that is gender sensitive, addressing itself to the realities of women's and girls' lives.
+Two other theories-a holistic theory of addiction and a theory of trauma-can further aid in designing gender-responsive services (Covington, 1998, 1999; Covington & Bloom, in press).
 Because addiction and trauma dominate the lives of many female offenders, it makes sense to understand how these experiences affect women and how women recover from such experiences.
-We will examine both theories through a relational lens.
+The following is an examination of both theories through a relational lens.